MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

     - The Open Federated Learning (OpenFL) interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter* notebook or a Python script.
     - The jupyter notebook in the director folder contains the detailed code to run the federated learning experiment.

-Steps to implement a FL experiment from scratch:
+Steps to implement an FL experiment from scratch:

   - On director :